-As of May 28, 2022, we have utilized all net deferred tax assets related to federal net operating loss ("NOL") carryforwards, compared to \$3.0 million as of May 29, 2021.
-Net deferred tax assets related to domestic state NOL carryforwards at May 28, 2022 amounted to approximately \$2.4 million, compared to \$3.9 million at May 29, 2021.
-Net deferred tax assets related to foreign NOL carryforwards as of May 28, 2022 totaled approximately \$0.4 million with various or indefinite expiration dates.
-The amount of net deferred tax assets related to foreign NOL carryforwards was \$0.4 million as of May 29, 2021.
-We also had a domestic net deferred tax asset of \$1.8 million of foreign tax credit carryforwards as of both May 28, 2022 and May 29, 2021.
+As of May 27, 2023 and May 28, 2022 we have utilized all net deferred tax assets related to federal net operating loss ("NOL") carryforwards.
+Net deferred tax assets related to domestic state NOL carryforwards at May 27, 2023 amounted to approximately \$2.1 million, compared to \$2.4 million at May 28, 2022.
+Net deferred tax assets related to foreign NOL carryforwards was \$0.2 million as of May 27, 2023 compared to \$0.4 million as of May 28, 2022, with various or indefinite expiration dates.
+We released the valuation allowance and have utilized \$1.8 million of domestic net deferred tax asset related to foreign tax credit carryforwards as of May 27, 2023.

 We have historically determined that undistributed earnings of our foreign subsidiaries, to the extent of cash available, will be repatriated to the U.S. The deferred tax liability on the outside basis difference is now primarily withholding tax on future dividend distributions.
-The deferred tax liability related to undistributed earnings of our foreign subsidiaries was less than \$0.1 million in both fiscal 2022 and fiscal 2021.
+The deferred tax liability related to undistributed earnings of our foreign subsidiaries was less than \$0.1 million in both fiscal 2023 and fiscal 2022.

 Management assesses the available positive and negative evidence to estimate if sufficient future taxable income will be generated to support a more likely than not assertion that its deferred tax assets will be realized.
-A significant component of objective evidence evaluated was the cumulative income or loss incurred in each jurisdiction over the three-year period ended May 28, 2022.
-We considered other positive evidence in determining the need for a valuation allowance in the U.S. including the subpart F and GILTI inclusions of our foreign earnings, the changes in our business performance in recent years, and the utilization of federal NOLs.
+A significant component of objective evidence evaluated was the cumulative income or loss incurred in each jurisdiction over the three-year period ended May 27, 2023.
+We considered other positive evidence in determining the need for a valuation allowance in the U.S. including the subpart F and GILTI inclusions of our foreign earnings, the changes in our business performance in recent years and the utilization of federal NOLs.
 The weight of this positive evidence is sufficient to outweigh other negative evidence in evaluating our need for a valuation allowance in the U.S. federal jurisdiction.
-As a result of the positive evidence outweighing the negative evidence for the year ended May 28, 2022, we have released the full valuation allowance on the U.S. federal and state deferred tax items.
-In addition, we partially released the valuation allowance on the state NOL deferred tax item, based on the amount of the NOLs that management believes it is more likely than not to realize.
-We have maintained a full valuation allowance against the foreign tax credit deferred tax asset based on negative evidence relating to the Company's ability to utilize the foreign tax credit carryforward in the future.
+As a result of the positive evidence outweighing the negative evidence for the year ended May 28, 2022, we released the full valuation allowance on the U.S. federal and state deferred tax items.
+In addition, in the year ended May 28, 2022, we partially released the valuation allowance on the state NOL deferred tax item, based on the amount of the NOLs that management believed it is more likely than not to realize.
+As of May 27, 2023, we have released \$1.8 million of the valuation allowance on the deferred tax asset related to foreign tax credits based on positive evidence that arose during the fourth quarter of fiscal 2023 related to the foreign tax credit limitation calculation.

-As of May 28, 2022, a valuation allowance of \$3.5 million was recorded, representing the portion of the deferred tax asset that management does not believe is more likely than not to be realized.
-The valuation allowance as of May 29, 2021 was \$12.2 million.
-The remaining valuation allowance relates to foreign tax credits (\$1.8 million), state NOLs (\$0.2 million) and deferred tax assets in foreign jurisdictions where historical taxable losses have been incurred (\$1.5 million).
+As of May 27, 2023, a valuation allowance of \$1.4 million was recorded, representing the portion of the deferred tax asset that management does not believe is more likely than not to be realized.
+The valuation allowance as of May 28, 2022 was \$3.5 million.
+The remaining valuation allowance relates to state NOLs (\$0.2 million) and deferred tax assets in foreign jurisdictions where historical taxable losses have been incurred (\$1.3 million).
 The amount of the deferred tax asset considered realizable, however, could be adjusted if estimates of future taxable income during the carryforward period are increased, or if objective negative evidence in the form of cumulative losses is no longer present and additional weight may be given to subjective evidence such as our projections for growth.

-Income taxes paid, including foreign estimated tax payments, were \$1.5 million, \$0.1 million and \$1.0 million, during fiscal 2022, fiscal 2021 and fiscal 2020, respectively.
+Income taxes paid, including foreign estimated tax payments, were \$4.8 million, \$1.5 million and \$0.1 million, during fiscal 2023, fiscal 2022 and fiscal 2021, respectively.